Quicksilver Port Douglas Great Barrier Reef Cruise

 - 09:30 am – Enjoy complimentary morning tea directly after you board.

-- 10:00 am – The boat departs.
+- 10:00 am – Your adventure begins!
 The large, stable vessel provides a smooth journey to the Outer Barrier Reef.

 - 10:30 am – Marine biology presentation and diving briefings.